THE STORY BEHIND WILDFLOWER SOUNDS

 I built this practice because I needed it first

-I found sound healing while I was looking for something that would work even when I was too tired to try.
-Not another practice that asked me to perform stillness.
-Something that would support my nervous system whether or not I believed in it.
+I found sound healing while I was looking for something that would help even when I was too tired to try.
+Not another practice or ritual to add to my to do list.
+Something that would meet my nervous system where it actually was.

 AT THE HEART OF IT